 From their names, one can guess the differences between the hot rolled and cold rolled processes.
 Both processes use rollers to apply pressure that manipulates the raw steel into desired shapes.
 Cold rolling manipulates the steel at room temperature whereas hot rolling involves reheating the steel to temperatures above 1,700° F.

 The cold-rolled process creates a finished product that is more precise dimensionally and has sharper corners than a hot-rolled product.
 This is because, having already gone through the cooling process, it starts the rolling process closer to the finished dimension.

 Another advantage of cold rolling is that it can increase the strength of steel, through what is called strain hardening, by up to 20 percent.

-However, the ductility of a cold rolled steel is decreased.
+However, the ductility of cold-rolled steel is decreased.
 Ductility is the extent to which a material can undergo plastic deformation, specifically, how far a material can be plastically deformed before fracture.
 A cold-worked material is, in effect, a normal (brittle) material that has already been extended through part of its allowed plastic deformation.
-If dislocation motion and plastic deformation have been hindered enough by dislocation accumulation and the stretching of electrical bonds of the atoms, the elastic deformation will have reached their limit and fracture, the third mode of deformation, occurs.
+If dislocation motion and plastic deformation have been hindered enough by dislocation accumulation and the stretching of electrical bonds of the atoms, the elastic deformation will have reached its limit, and fracture, the third mode of deformation, occurs.